List of Escape the Fate band members

 Escape the Fate is an American rock band from Las Vegas, Nevada, formed in 2005 and originally from Pahrump, Nevada.
-The group consists of Robert Ortiz (drummer and backing vocalist), Craig Mabbitt (lead vocalist), TJ Bell (rhythm guitarist and vocalist), Erik Jensen (bassist and backing vocalist) and Matti Hoffman (lead guitarist).
-The group was founded by original vocalist Ronnie Radke, bassist Max Green and lead guitarist Monte Money.
-The band has had 11 official members and 7 touring members and throughout 2010–2022 had a fluctuating lineup, and has recorded seven albums with four different studio lineups.
+The group consists of drummer Robert Ortiz, vocalist Craig Mabbitt, rhythm guitarist and bassist Erik Jensen, and lead guitarist Matti Hoffman.
+The group was founded by original vocalist Ronnie Radke, bassist Max Green, and lead guitarist Monte Money.
+The band has had 11 official members and 7 touring members and throughout 2010–2022 had a fluctuating lineup and has recorded eight albums with five different studio lineups.

+History

 The band had their first lineup change when keyboardist and backing vocalist Carson Allen, left before the band's first studio album Dying is Your Latest Fashion, and lead guitarist Monte Money started playing keyboards along with guitar instead of getting a new keyboardist.
 The band's next lineup change came with rhythm guitarist Omar Espinosa left and was replaced by Monte Money's brother, Michael Money as a touring member and Monte played the rhythm guitar on records.

 Later, Ronnie Radke was involved in an altercation in Las Vegas that resulted in the fatal shooting of 18-year-old Michael Cook.
 While Radke did not shoot Cook, he was indicted on battery charges, while the man who shot Cook claimed self-defense.
 These charges against Radke, combined with Ronnie's past troubles with narcotics and rehab, led to a sentence of five years' probation.
 Radke failed to report to his parole officer and was arrested in June 2008, where he was sentenced to two years in prison.
 Radke was officially fired from Escape the Fate in mid-2008.
 Radke was then replaced by former blessthefall vocalist, Craig Mabbitt.